GluuFederation/docs-casa-prod/docs/source/developer/architecture.md

 ### oxd server

-oxd server (and the oxd-https-extension if used) acts as a mediator to simplify the authorization process (which follows the OpenID Connect code flow).
+oxd server (version 4.0 required) acts as a mediator to simplify the authorization process (which follows the OpenID Connect code flow).
 This required component's location is supplied during Casa installation (in case administrators don't have an oxd server available, they can make use of the option to install and configure on an instance).

 ### Geolocation service